 Skill Level of Presenters & Selection Process

 Presenters should have a thorough knowledge of their topic and experience to support their expertise in the subject.
-(This should be reflected in the presenter bio.)
+(This must be reflected in the presenter bio.)
 They must have the ability to express the presentation content clearly and concisely to the audience.
 Proposals will be evaluated based on their content and the programming needs of the conference.
 Programs should have a clear take-home message and practical information for participants.
+Upon final review, proposal status will be provided by March 1, 2020.
 Submission of a proposal is not a guarantee of acceptance.
-Upon final review, proposal status will be provided by May 30, 2017.

 Registration Fees & Compensation

-All presenters will receive conference registration (does not include pre-conference clinics) with access to all conference events.
+All presenters will receive conference registration with access to all conference events.
 Presenters will also receive a modest honorarium for their presentations that can be used to help cover travel expenses.
 Upon proposal acceptance, speakers will be required to make their own travel and hotel arrangements and will receive the honorarium within 30 days after the conference.
 Speakers not wishing to be compensated may choose to donate the honorarium back to The Livestock Conservancy.